top of page

 • "I've done it for years" or "Everybody else does it"

-To request a Formal Hearing you must submit your written request City of Golden, c/o Citation Collection Services, P.O.
-Box 80239, Indianapolis, IN 46280.
+To request a Formal Hearing you must submit your written request City of Golden, c/o Citation Collection Services, 911 10th Street, Golden, Colorado 80401.
 Please include your name, address, telephone number, e-mail address, and a copy of the violation.
 Your hearing request will be forwarded to the Parking Magistrate for scheduling.
 The Parking Magistrate will notify you directly when your hearing is scheduled.

 If a request is not received in time, any remaining fines and/or fees will be added if payment in full is not received by the Due Date.